 Change to the root directory of your Cloud environment.

 If the latest releaseis not installed, complete the steps to upgrade the Fastly module.

 In your local Integration environment, use the following module information to upgrade the Fastly module.

 Push your updates to the Staging environment.

-Log in to the Magento Admin UI for your Staging environment to upload the VCL code.
+Log in to the Admin UI for your Staging environment to upload the VCL code.

-Verify Fastly services on the Magento Commerce Staging site.
+Verify Fastly services on the Adobe Commerce Staging site.

 After you verify Fastly services on the Staging site, repeat the upgrade process in the Production environment.